HaimanotA/the--pioneers/README.md

 ## Technologies used

-This website is developed using HTML and CSS.
+This website is developed using HTML, CSS and Java Script.

 ## Features